SovereignPrime/RISE/README.md

 ----------------------

 After compilation compiled project and package for target OS will be situated under rel/Release folder.
-Durin runtime all configs, DB files and logs are situated in
+During runtime all configs, DB files and logs are situated in
 * $HOME/Library/RISE for MacOSX
 * $HOME/.config/RISE for Linux
 * Windows stores all data in program directory at the moment